-An important feature of the Single Security Initiative is that Fannie Mae UMBS and Freddie Mac UMBS are designed to be commingled in resecuritizations, including as Supers certificates.
-This presents significant risks, as the Enterprises have not previously attempted to commingle their securities.
-It is possible that investors and market participants may be unable to commingle Fannie Mae UMBS or Supers certificates and Freddie Mac UMBS or Supers certificates due to operational or systems difficulties, or as a result of similar difficulties at Fannie Mae, Freddie Mac or CSS.
-It is also possible that investors may choose not to commingle Freddie Mac UMBS or Supers certificates and Fannie Mae UMBS or Supers certificates.
-As a result, there is no assurance that you will be able to commingle your Fannie Mae Supers certificates with Freddie Mac Supers certificates.
-Similarly, there can be no assurance that such commingling could be achieved economically, particularly if either Enterprise were to exit conservatorship in the future.
-Any such impediments could have a material adverse impact on the liquidity and market value of your Fannie Mae Supers certificates.
+An important feature of the Single Security Initiative is that Fannie Mae UMBS and Freddie Mac UMBS are designed to be commingled in resecuritizations.
+In July 2022, we implemented an upfront fee to create structured securities that include Freddie Mac securities.
+We implemented the fee to partially address the cost of capital we are required to hold to guarantee Freddie Mac's securities.
+Freddie Mac implemented a similar fee.
+This upfront fee for commingled securities is 9.375 basis points on the portion of the securities made up of Freddie Mac-issued collateral.
+In light of the commingling fee and other factors, it is possible that investors may choose not to commingle Freddie Mac UMBS and Fannie Mae UMBS.
+Similarly, there can be no assurance that such commingling can be, or continue to be, achieved economically, particularly if either Freddie Mac or Fannie Mae were to exit conservatorship in the future or if either enterprise were to increase pricing in response to capital requirements.
+Any such impediments could have a material adverse impact on the liquidity and market value of your Fannie Mae Supers Certificates.